princeedetdesign4yo/princeedett/README.md

 - 👋 Hi, I’m @princeedett
 - 👀 I’m interested in collaborating.
-- 🌱 I was learning solidity, I guess I ll stick with designing for now..
+- 🌱 I was learning solidity, I guess I ll stick with design for now..
 - 💞️
 - 📫